 Ephraim Gopin possesses a wealth of nonprofit experience, knowledge and expertise.
-During his two decades in the nonprofit sector he has held multiple senior management and marketing positions, after receiving his MBA from Boston University.
+During his two decades in the nonprofit sector he has held multiple senior management, fundraising and marketing positions.

 Ephraim is a third-generation nonprofit executive, fundraiser and public speaker.
 He has worked on both sides of the table: as an asker (nonprofit) and a giver (foundation).

 In 1993 while a senior in university, he led his first major fundraising campaign in memory of an esteemed faculty member who had recently passed away.
 Donations surpassed the goal by 20% and he organized a dedication ceremony, attended by 1,000 people.
 Ephraim, whose family had a 50 year relationship with the faculty member, was the event’s keynote speaker.